 Photoluminescent Exit signs are in the category of an Internally Illuminated Sign.
-The signs are permitted, provided they are listed in accordance with UL 924, "Standard for Safety Emergency Lighting and Power Equipment" and meet all the requirements outlined in the criteria from the Life Safety Code 101, 2006 edition parts 220.127.116.11.
+The photoluminescent exit signs are permitted, provided they are listed in accordance with UL 924, "Standard for Safety Emergency Lighting and Power Equipment" and meet all the requirements outlined in the criteria from the Life Safety Code 101, 2006 edition parts 188.8.131.52.
 Our product line meets the requirements set forth by the ICC in the International Building Code (IBC).
-To purchase our product please Contact Us direct for a list of official distributors
+To purchase our photoluminescent exit signs please click here.

 Requirements for Exit Sign Illumination